41 Fresh Kitchen Trends. The Latest Design Trends for Kitchen Cabinets, Colors, Appliances, Flooring and More

-- Black is popping up in many kitchens, and many manufacturers are banking on black to be a noteworthy color for kitchens in 2016.
+- Black is popping up in many kitchens, and many manufacturers are banking on black to be a noteworthy color for kitchens this year.
 Kitchenaid is a manufacturer that’s betting on black as an up and coming color trend in the kitchen, as evidenced by their recent release of a brand new collection of black stainless steel kitchen appliances.

 13. Blue Kitchens

-- A range of blues are currently popular in 2016, and they’re all workable for use in decorating the kitchen.
+- A range of blues are currently popular in this year, and they’re all workable for use in decorating the kitchen.
 Navy blue and lighter blues pair beautifully with white, gray or other colors to complete the look.

-This blue and white kitchen is on-trend for 2016.
+This blue and white kitchen is on-trend for this year.
 Photo Courtesy of Moen.com.

 14. Color Blocked Kitchens

-- Two-tone and color blocked kitchens were trendy in 2015, and we expect to see them remain popular in 2016 as well.
+- Two-tone and color blocked kitchens were trendy in 2015, and we expect to see them remain popular this year as well.

 15. Shaker Style Kitchen Cabinets